-In the Sarasota University experience, students spend considerable time interacting with their professors and program advisors.
+In the Sarasota University experience, students interact with their professors and program advisors.
 That is, students, faculty, and advisors become a community of learners sharing a journey towards a common goal.
 Most students of Sarasota University work full-time, have full-time home responsibilities, and complete their studies around these responsibilities.
-We understand that and, therefore, faculty and program advisors have flexible advising hours to answer course questions and discuss academic ideas.
+Therefore, faculty and program advisors have flexible advising hours to answer course questions and discuss academic ideas.
 All students receive a Program of Study (POS), listing the requirements for their particular program upon admission to the University.
 This plan may be updated in the event of a change of program.
 Students and their program advisors use the POS to keep track of the student's progress through the program including planning future course enrollments.
 The University uses the POS to schedule classes so that students may complete degree requirements in a timely manner.
 The POS serves as an individualized plan for each student.
 In the event that a program changes, students may continue to take the classes in their current POS or decide to change to the current Program of Study.

 New student preparation.
-New students are required to complete the CliftonStrengths online assessment as well as the WHY Discovery profile to determine their personal strengths and how they operationalize those strengths in practice.
-Students are provided the codes to access these profiles as part of their enrollment process.
-In addition, students are encouraged to view tutorial videos on how to navigate the learning management system and utilize library resources.
+New students and faculty are provided with a code to complete the required CliftonStrengths online assessment.
+Faculty are provided the codes to access these profiles as part of their onboarding process.